liveswitch/liveswitch-datadog/README.md

 # liveswitch-datadog

-A simple log provider that uses datadog as a target for liveswitch logging.
+A simple log provider that uses datadog as a target for LiveSwitch logging.

 https://docs.datadoghq.com/logs/log_collection/javascript/